jbeenie/Chess-iOS-app/README.md

 ## Controls
-Move pieces: tap on piece then tap on destination position Pause/Unpause Game: Double 2-finger-tap board (only applicable when chess clock is enabled) Takeback move: Single 2-finger-tap board (only applicable if takebacks are enabled and player has 1 or more takebacks remaining)
+**Move pieces**: tap on piece then tap on destination position
+**Pause/Unpause Game**: Double 2-finger-tap board (only applicable when chess clock is enabled)
+**Takeback move**: Single 2-finger-tap board (only applicable if takebacks are enabled and player has 1 or more takebacks remaining)

 ## Configurable settings